pleask/shape_images/README.md

-# shape_images
+# Slime Shapes
 Library for generating simple images consisting of geometric shapes on a background.
+See the [tutorial](https://github.com/pleask/slime-shapes/blob/main/tutorial.ipynb) for use.